Top 5 Best Face wash for Oily Skin 2017 Top Picks and Reviews

 But if your skin isn’t quite as oily or extremely sensitive, then you might want to not use this product.
 It can be a little bit rough at times, especially if used twice a day as the directions state to use.
-This product usually costs somewhere between $5-$10, which puts it on the more affordable side.

 2. Glycolic Acid Exfoliating Cleanser

 This cleanser combines glycolic acid, and essential oils to create a wash that will work great for those that suffer from oily skin.
 Because this wash uses glycolic acid, it is much gentler than other products that are on the market.